Sparks – the European MS Teams replacement compared

 Sparks delivers the feature depth of MS Teams – built and hosted in the EU, with no US legal exposure.
 Same familiar interface, no retraining.
 Flexible migration paths from Microsoft 365 or open-source backends at low switching cost.

-Sparks feature status: May 14, 2026 (Vistameet-Teams & Vista-Teams-Docs).
+Last updated: July 9, 2026 (Sparks features: Vistameet-Teams & Vista-Teams docs).
 Compliance rows: typical EU SME/public-sector view; verify vendor documentation.

 available partial not available